Akshay-a/AI-Agents/AI-WebScraper/README.md

 real time information access like documentation, pullling detailed answers from large webpages, targetted search on large PDFs online, Making this agent open source.

 This Agent takes input as a query:
-Checks for cache memory first and if not found then runs web search.
+Checks for VectorDB Embeedinds in memory first and if not found then runs web search.

 run a duckduckgo search----> get top 20 URLS------>